 - Web of Science: easy to use, high quality sources of scientific research including health and medicine.
 Functionality to search within a set of results.
 You can also view the number of times an article has been cited and the journal impact factor.

 - CINAHL: an authoritative source within the field of nursing and allied health.
 CINAHL allows you to search using a combination of free text (or keyword) and thesaurus terms (known as CINAHL headings) to produce precise results.
 Option to limit to peer review material, link out to full text articles and search other EBSCO databases.
+If you are new to CINAHL or need a refresher watch our video: Introduction to searching CINAHL.
+This will also be helpful if you are searching CINAHL.

 - Anatomy TV: image databank providing 3D anatomical pictures with physiology and clinical content.
 These can be rotated and layers can be removed to expose underlying structures.
 Includes quizzes and activities to test your learning.